Jameron/regulator/readme.md

         'Regulator' => Jameron\Regulator\Facades\RegulatorFacade::class,
 ```

-4) Publish the sass, js, and config
+4) Publish the sass, js, and config:

     php artisan vendor:publish

-**Select the number that coorelates to the jameron/regulator package
+**NOTE: Select the number that coorelates to the jameron/regulator package

-5) Run your migrations,
+5) Run your migrations:

 **NOTE: the Regulator package depends on Laravel Auth so if you haven't set it up yet run: